The 411 on Dental 911- Dealing with a Dental Emergency

 Take safety precautions, including wearing a mouthguard when participating in sports activities that could pose a risk to your teeth, mouth, and jaw.
 To help prevent cracks in your teeth, avoid eating hard candy and popcorn kernels, and don’t chew on ice.
 Use scissors—not your teeth—to break tape, tags, or anything else.

 A dental emergency can happen despite the precautions you may take, so use the list below to recognize common dental emergencies and get help right away from an emergency dentist in The Village of Cross Keys.

 - Toothache.
 If your tooth aches, floss gently to remove any trapped food and rinse your mouth with warm water.
 If you have swelling, apply a cold compress and take a pain reliever.

 - Tooth abscess.
 An abscess is a painful infection that causes swelling in the gums and around the root of the tooth.
-It’s a serious condition that can spread to other parts of your body if you don’t get the proper dental care, so visit an emergency dentist in Baltimore immediately.
+It’s a serious condition that can spread to other parts of your body if you don’t get the proper dental care, so visit an emergency dentist in The Village of Cross Keys immediately.

 - Broken tooth.
 Save as many pieces of the tooth that you can, and then rinse your mouth and the pieces with warm water.
 Use gauze to stop any bleeding, apply a cold compress to reduce swelling, and take pain relievers to minimize discomfort.

 - Missing filling.
 If a filling falls out, place a piece of sugarless chewing gum into the exposed cavity to temporarily fill the opening.
 Do not use sugar-filled gum, which will cause pain.
-Immediately call your dentist in Baltimore to make an appointment.
+Immediately call your dentist in The Village of Cross Keys to make an appointment.